vuejs/docs/docs/components/events.md

   }
 }
 </script>
-# Component Events {#component-events}
+# Component Events

-> This page assumes you've already read the [Components Basics](/guide/essentials/component-basics).
+> This page assumes you've already read the [Components Basics](/docs/essentials/component-basics).
 Read that first if you are new to components.

 <div class="options-api">
   <VueSchoolLink href="https://vueschool.io/lessons/defining-custom-events-emits" title="Free Vue.js Lesson on Defining Custom Events"/>
 </div>

-## Emitting and Listening to Events {#emitting-and-listening-to-events}
+## Emitting and Listening to Events

 A component can emit custom events directly in template expressions (e.g. in a `v-on` handler) using the built-in `$emit` method: